max-mapper/get-dat/markdown/04-working-with-files.md

 # Write some non-tabular data

 So far we've only worked with simple text-based data in the form of JSON objects, stored as rows inside dat.
 But what if you have a large non-tabular file that you want store in dat?

-To accomondate this, dat is capable of adding files to a dataset called 'files.'
+To accommodate this, dat is capable of adding files to a dataset called 'files.'
 These attachments are sometimes called blobs, which is short for "binary large object".
 A blob can be any form of binary data, but for now just think of a blob as a file, like one you might put in Dropbox or attach to an email.

 ## Adding blobs to dat

 Let's try and write a file to dat.
 For convenience we've prepared a picture of Bob for you and put it on your server under `/pictures`.
 Let see it first.
 Run this:

 ```
 picture-tube /pictures/bob.png